-IntroductionThe Military Gentleman is the realization of an ambition by Glenn Burles.
-Having been a passionate collector of medals and militaria for the past thirty five years I finally took the plunge and decided that it was time to put my hard earned wealth of experience to work.
+IntroductionThe Military Gentleman is the online visual showcase of the private collection built by Glenn Burles over a forty year period.
+Having been a passionate yet private collector of medals and militaria for the past forty years I decided that it was time to let other interested people enjoy the fruits of my labour.

-The site has been created with the discerning collector in mind, those in the know will immediately recognise and appreciate the exceptional rarity of many of the pieces catalogued.
+In many respects the collection speaks for itself and needs little introduction.
+The discerning collectors amongst you will immediately recognise and appreciate the exceptional rarity of many of the pieces showcased.
 Many of the artefacts are unique in the sense that they are the only recorded example of a particular pattern of clothing or headdress.
-Many are named to individuals who helped shape history or are nationally important from an historical standpoint.
+Many are named to individuals who helped shape history or are clearly nationally important from an historical standpoint.

 I aim to create a broad based catalogue of artefacts that are linked by a common military thread.
 Included in the site will be Uniforms and Headdress from the 1776 War of Independence through to Edwardian times, Accroutrements and Swords, Campaign furniture and related travelling essentials often used by officers on campaign , military portrait paintings, water colours and miniatures, regimental mess china and silverware, medals and orders of chivalry, guidons and regimental flags.
 In short everything the complete Military Gentlemen might have used whilst campaigning.